-She also constructed counter examples in \cite{Bertelson1} that without this openness condition the above theorem fails.
+She also constructed counter examples in \cite{Bertelson1} that without these conditions the above theorem fails.
 A contact analogue of Bertelson's result on any manifold (open or closed) has recently been proved in \cite{Over-twisted} by Borman, Eliashberg and Murphy.
-We have used this theorem in our argument.
+We will use this theorem in our argument.
 So let us state the theorem.